NAL-i5K/NAL_RNA_seq_annotation_pipeline/README.md

 ## Run on Ceres (by conda virtual environment)
 **1. Setup conda env**
 - https://scinet.usda.gov/guide/conda/
-- Used conda to create an new env.
+- Use conda to create an new env: `conda create --name [env_name]`
-- Package Pysam is not included in the module list of Ceres.
-Use conda to install them into env.
-(Python3 and Perl5 may be insatlled into env at the same time) Pysam: https://anaconda.org/bioconda/pysam

-We also provide a conda venv which is ready to be used.
-If you don't want to create your conda env, you can skip step1~4 and run the following command.
-- `module load minicanda` and `conda activate /lustre/project/nal_genomics/hsiukang/rnannot_venv`
-- Note that you may need to specify the full path of the command for it to work.

 **2. Git clone RNA_annotation_pipeline into working directory**

 **3. Activate conda env**
-- Do `module load minicanda` and `conda activate [env_name]`
+- Do `module load miniconda` and `conda activate [env_name]`

+**4. Install pysam**
+- Do  `conda install pysam`
+- (Pysam is not included in the module list of Ceres.
+Use conda to install it into env.
+Python3 and Perl5 may be installed into env at the same time.
+Pysam: https://anaconda.org/bioconda/pysam)

-**4. Run setup.py**
+**5. Run setup.py**
-- Do `python3 setup.py install`
+- Do `python3 setup.py install --user`
 (If meet "ValueError: bad marshal data", delete .pyc file may solve this problem.) find /home/[user_name] -name '*.pyc' -delete

-**5. Use bash script to submit job**
+**6. Use bash script to submit job**
-- Download your genome file by `wget [URL of your genome file]`
+- Download your genome file
-- Edit your command in the sbatch.sh file.
+- Edit your command in your slurm file (see example in rnannot/sbatch.sh)
-- Do `sbatch sbatch.sh`
+- On Ceres, the following commands to additionally set up the evironment are needed in the slurm file:
+`module load java sratoolkit samtools rsem kentutils miniconda` `module unload perl`
+`source activate`
+`conda activate [env_name]`

 ## Run on Ceres (by singularity container)
 You can find more information about singularity here: https://scinet.usda.gov/guide/singularity